SOU L&N Clear Fork Branch track plan HO

 • Designed by Dan Bourque

 NF&G Map Rainelle, WVNYC LogoThe Nicholas, Fayette & Greenbriar railroad, more commonly known as the NF&G, was a paper railroad set up by the Interstate Commerce Commission (ICC) in 1929 to resolve the battle between the C&O and NYC on which road would serve the rich coal deposits being developed along the Gauley and Meadow Rivers.
-The heart of the NF&G … Read more
+The heart of … Read more

 NYC Kanawha & West Virginia, WV track plan HO